 - Clean the interior glass with a good glass cleaner and a microfiber detailing towel.

-- Apply a vinyl protectant with an ultraviolet (UV) light inhibitor to the dash, console and tops of door panels (the areas with the most sun exposure).
-I find that a foam applicator works the best.
+- Apply a quality UV protectant for vinyl which usually includes the dash, console and tops of door panels ie. the areas with the most sun exposure.

-- Follow all of the steps for the Monthly Interior Detailing.
-Follow all Monthly Interior Detailing Steps.
+- Follow all of the steps for the above steps.

 - Clean and protect all leather and vinyl upholstery.

 - Clean and protect all rubber door, trunk and hood seals.

 Proper Interior Detailing – The Many Aspects

 With the variety of materials used inside the modern automotive interior, knowing what to detail and how to do it is not always straightforward.

 The following section is divided into specific materials and areas of interior detailing.
 Read the areas that apply to your vehicle.